Rep. Joe Kennedy formally announces US Senate campaign

-BOSTON (AP) — U.S. Rep. Joe Kennedy III formally declared his candidacy for the U.S. Senate on Saturday, becoming the first member of the Kennedy political dynasty to bid for the upper chamber of Congress since Edward M. Kennedy in 1962.
+BOSTON (AP) — U.S. Rep. Joe Kennedy III formally declared his candidacy for the U.S. Senate on Saturday, becoming the first member of the Kennedy political dynasty to run for the upper chamber of Congress from Massachusetts since Edward M. Kennedy in 1962.

-The Massachusetts Democrat formally announced his campaign in an email before a kickoff event in East Boston, where the Kennedy clan first settled after arriving from Ireland well over a century ago.
+The Democrat spoke to supporters gathered in a community center during a kickoff event in East Boston, where the Kennedy clan first settled after arriving from Ireland well over a century ago.

-“I’m running because our country is at a moment of truth,” Kennedy told supporters in the email.
-“Donald Trump has forced a long overdue reckoning in America.
-And how we respond will say everything about who we are.”
+“Donald Trump has forced a long overdue reckoning in America, and how we respond will say everything about who we are,” Kennedy said.
+“We have to take on the broken system that gave rise to him in the first place — the outdated structures and old rules, the everyday oppressions and injustices that hold our people back.”

 Joe Kennedy is a grandson of Robert F. Kennedy, who was attorney general in his own brother John F. Kennedy’s White House and was a senator running for the Democratic presidential nomination when he was assassinated in 1968.
 JFK was felled by an assassin’s bullet five years earlier, in 1963.

-The 38-year-old Joe Kennedy will face 73-year-old incumbent Sen. Edward Markey in next year’s primary.
+The 38-year-old Joe Kennedy will face 73-year-old incumbent Sen. Edward Markey in next year’s Democratic primary.

+Asked how he differs from Markey, Kennedy ticked off a series of issues he supports including getting political action committee money out of politics, creating term limits for Supreme Court justices and abolishing the Electoral College.
+But he declined to criticize Markey directly.

+“Senator Markey is a good man,” he said.
+“This is going to be a tough race.”

+“Engaging more people in that process, bringing more voices to the table, fighting back against that — how is that a bad thing?”
+Kennedy said.
+“People that are trying to say that this is going to divert resources — I just don’t think that’s the case.”

-Joe Kennedy’s father, Joseph Kennedy, also served in Congress.
-Others elected to office include former U.S. Rep. Patrick Kennedy II and Kathleen Kennedy Townsend, who served two terms as Maryland’s lieutenant governor.
+Joe Kennedy’s father, Joseph Kennedy II, also served in Congress and attended the kickoff event.
+Others Kennedy family members elected to office include former U.S. Rep. Patrick Kennedy II and Kathleen Kennedy Townsend, who served two terms as Maryland’s lieutenant governor.

 First elected to Congress in 2012, Kennedy has tried to position himself as more of a pragmatist than those on the left of his party.

 Nevertheless, Kennedy has adopted many of the causes driving the party’s liberal wing.
-He has called for Congress to initiate impeachment efforts against President Donald Trump and has backed a “Medicare for All” bill in the House.
-He has also said he supports the Green New Deal initiative to combat climate change, something Markey is championing along with Democratic Rep. Alexandria Ocasio-Cortez of New York.
+He has called for Congress to initiate impeachment efforts against Trump and has backed a “Medicare for All” bill in the House.
+He has also said he supports the Green New Deal initiative to combat climate change, something Markey is championing along with Democratic Rep. Alexandria Ocasio-Cortez of New York — who has endorsed Markey.

 Given his political pedigree , Kennedy has been seen as a rising star in the party.
 In 2018, he was tapped to deliver the Democratic response to Trump’s State of the Union address.

-Note: This story has been corrected to say that U.S. Rep. Joe Kennedy III is the first member of his family’s political dynasty since 1962 to run for the U.S. Senate specifically from Massachusetts, not from any state.